ALTIBASE/Documents/Manuals/Tools/Altibase_trunk/eng/Migration Center User's Manual.md

 **2. Data Type Mapping**

-If you select the Reconcile menu, the Reconcile window appears as shown below.
+*Reconcile* menu is clicked, the Reconcile window appears as shown below.
 In this window, users can view the default data type mapping table of Migration Center and change the data type of the target database in "1.
 Data Type Mapping".
-Select the data type you want to change and click the Change button at the bottom right.
+Select the data type you want to change and click the *Change* button at the bottom right.

 ![](../kor/media/MigrationCenter/datatypemapping-step-2.png)

 **3. Change Mapping Type**

-When you click the Change button, the following window appears.
+*Change* button is clicked, the following window appears.
 In the "Change Mapping Type" window, select the data type to change in the Destination DB Data Type.
-Depending on the data type, enter Precision and Scale if necessary, and click the OK button.
+Depending on the data type, enter Precision and Scale if necessary, and click the *OK* button.

 ![](../kor/media/MigrationCenter/datatypemapping-step-3.png)

 ### Default Data Type Mapping Tables

-Describes the basic data type mapping table between heterogeneous databases and precautions that users should be aware of.
+These tables describe the basic data type mapping tables between heterogeneous databases and precautions that users should be aware of.

-Starting with Migration Center 7.11, when the data in the original database exceeds the maximum size of the target database, the data type of the target database is changed to CLOB, which is different from the default mapping table.
-The target data types are as follows.
+Since Migration Center 7.11, if a table's column length of a source database exceeds the maximum range of the data type mapped to the target database, the data type of the target database can be automatically converted to a data type with a larger range than the default mapping table.
+For instance, the following data types can be changed to CLOB if necessary in order to minimize data loss.
 - CHAR
 - VARCHAR or VARCHAR2, LVARCHAR, TT_VARCHAR

-Prior to Migration Center 7.11, data was migrated with data loss.

 #### Oracle to Altibase